Thank you for reading our post, please rate this article at the end.

 Can I use my US RV Insurance in Mexico?

 Maybe, but highly unlikely.
-Most insurance companies don’t provide full coverage to drive in Mexico with their existing US policy.
+Most insurance companies do not provide full coverage to drive in Mexico with their existing U.S. policy.

-However, some providers will cover your stay in Mexico with some limitations.
-For example, some will work within 50 miles of the Mexican border, while others have add-ons for out-of-the-state coverage.
+However, some providers will cover your stay in Mexico, but with limitations.
+For example, some will work within 50 miles of the Mexican border, while others have add-ons for out-of-state coverage.

-The only way to know whether you’ll be covered is by reviewing the insurance document yourself.
-If you’re still unsure, you may also inquire from your provider.
+The only way to know if you’ll be covered is to review the insurance document yourself.
+If you’re still unsure, you can also ask your provider.

 3) Vehicle Registration